Tariffs on Mexican, Canadian and Chinese Goods Could Affect These Cars the Most

 If you’re shopping for a new Ford Maverick or Chevrolet Equinox, you may want to consider buying sooner rather than later.
-These are just two of the many vehicles that could be affected by proposed steep new tariffs on Canadian, Mexican and Chinese goods that President-elect Donald Trump pledged to institute when he assumes office on Jan.
-20, 2025.
+These are just two of the many vehicles that could be affected by steep new tariffs on Canadian, Mexican and Chinese goods that President Donald Trump pledged to institute when he assumed office.

 Related: Which Cars Are Made Outside the U.S.?